Dog adoption timeline

 Dogs, Adopters, Dog behaviour

-This post-adoption behaviour is surprisingly predictable for every adopted dog, from chihuahuas to mastiffs, no matter what their background is.
+Post-adoption behaviour is surprisingly predictable for every adopted dog, from chihuahuas to mastiffs, no matter what their background is.
 It can be reassuring to know about key timings.

 First week home